Trust4AI/MUSE/README.md

 #### Steps

-To deploy the component using Docker, please follow these steps carefully:
+To deploy MUSE locally, please follow these steps carefully:

 1. Rename the `.env.template` file to `.env`.
-   - In case you want to use an OpenAI model as a generator, fill the `OPENAI_API_KEY` environment variable in this file  with your OpenAI API key.
+   - In case you want to use an OpenAI or Gemini model as a generator, fill the `OPENAI_API_KEY` or `GEMINI_API_KEY` environment variables in this file with your respective API keys.
 2. Navigate to the `src` directory and install the required dependencies.

      ```bash